 What does the retail banking ecosystem look like when the pandemic is over?
+How will it affect digital banking?

 As you may, or may not, know the pandemic and its resulting lockdown on much of world has made me wonder about the fate of the retail bank branch.
 In my first post on the subject I speculated that the temporary lockdown would move more people to digital banking and reduce the need for a physical branch.
 I followed up that post with another post that discussed how the branch experience will likely change for the customer and how these changes might nudge more customers to digital.